8 Best CRMs for Marketing Agencies and Consultants in 2023

 If you want to stretch those ad dollars, you need to be organized.
 Your CRM can do just that, with benefits like:

-- Enhanced Automation: Any digital marketing agency benefits from strong routines that don’t require a lot of (or ideally, any) thought on your part in order to run smoothly.
+• Enhanced Automation: Any digital marketing agency benefits from strong routines that don’t require a lot of (or ideally, any) thought on your part to run smoothly.

-- Better Lead Management: It’s not enough to input contact information you’ve collected.
+• Better Lead Management: It’s not enough to input the contact information you’ve collected.
 You also need a way to go after new leads, which means tracking your outbound activities.
 If your CRM can’t handle outbound content management, you’re going to miss out.

 8 Best CRM Software for Marketing Agencies

-Do a quick Google search, and you’ll quickly find that there are tons of companies presenting themselves as the “best” option for marketing CRMs.
+Do a quick Google search, and you’ll quickly find that there are tons of companies presenting themselves as the “best” option for marketing CRM.
 However, they can’t all be the best, right?

 … Right?